 Going beyond 200W lights

 The 200W light setup I recommend does not match the full brightness of outdoor sunlight.
-You'll probably need 400W to 600W to fully reproduce the same light level.
-I myself have not gone beyond 1 200W spotlight, and a 100W fill light.
+You'll probably need 400W to 600W to reproduce the same light level fully.
+I myself have not gone beyond 1 200W spotlight and a 100W fill light.

 At the +300W range, you start getting into much higher price increases.
 You also risk tripping your circuit breakers and really upping your power bill.
-If you pay for electric heating, high power lights can substitute as low-grade continuous electric heaters for your room.
-It's also difficult to find a light beyond 200W that has an SSI D55 above 80, most of them are in the mid-70s.
+If you pay for electric heating, high-power lights can be substituted with low-grade continuous electric heaters for your room.
+It's also difficult to find a light beyond 200W that has an SSI D55 above 80; most of them are in the mid-70s.
 But if you want the full brightness effect and don't care about color quality as much, then they are definitely a good option and will have better color than any "lightbulb" you could buy.
 The GVM Pro lights are fairly affordable in this space, but I haven't used or tested them yet.

 You also might need an HDR monitor that won’t get washed out by your high-power light at these brightness levels.
 Make sure you get an LCD one with a high DisplayHDR number.